kataw/kataw/src/parser/README.md

 ## Location tracking

-Each CST node has a `start` and `end` property for where the AST node start.
+Each CST node has a `start` and `end` property for where the AST node start and end.
 Kataw ignores whitespace, so the location values are calculated before any whitespace has been skipped.

 ## Types